ConScorn/readme-generator/README.md

 ## Installation

-Here is the link to the Github repository: (undefined) Here is the link to the deployed application: (undefined)
+Here is the link to the Github repository: https://github.com/ConScorn/readme-generator Here is the link to the deployed application: N/A

 ## Usage

-open it
+First, clone the repository into your code editor on your local machine.
+Then, open the project folder in the integrated terminal.
+Next, enter 'node index' into the terminal.
+Finally, answer the prompts given inside the terminal, and your README will be automatically generated.

 ## Tests

-undefined
+There were no tests for this project.

 ## Contributions

+At this moment, the project has reached completion.

 ## License